Amazon Editorial Reviews: How to Add in Author Central, with Tips and Guidelines

 “If your review has been manually edited by Amazon in the past, we may ask you to send us your updates.
 In these cases, we will make the updates for you, and they will appear on the website within five days.
 To update your Editorial Reviews, Contact Us.”

-In short (book coach’s words again here), if you’ve tried to make changes but receive an error message or a rejection email from Amazon—or if you added or updated editorial reviews when logged in Amazon Central and all seemed to go smoothly, but yet 5+ days later you don’t see these changes reflected on your book page on Amazon.com, they want you to use the Contact Us link.
+In short (book coach’s words again here), if you try to make changes but receive an error message or a rejection email from Amazon—or if you add or update editorial reviews when logged in to Amazon Central and all seems to go smoothly, but yet 5+ days later you don’t see these changes reflected on your book page on Amazon.com, they want you to use the Contact Us link.

-If you’ve tried to make changes but receive an error message, if your changes are rejected in an email from Amazon, of if the changes you made in Author Central don’t appear on your book page on Amazon.com after several days, here’s what to do:
+If you’ve tried to make changes but received an error message, if your changes are rejected in an email from Amazon, or if the changes you made in Author Central don’t appear on your book page on Amazon.com after several days, here’s what to do:

 While logged in to Author Central, click on the Contact Us link.